 Use baskets, bins, totes, shelves, or whatever tickles your fancy to keep your stuff organized and put away.

 Kitchen cleanup: as soon as food preparation is done, areas that were used should be wiped clean.
 Constantly be alert to the state of your kitchen appliances.
-If the stovetop is dirty, wipe it clean.
+If the stove top is dirty, wipe it clean.
 If the inside of the microwave has food splatters, wipe it clean.
 When you begin to notice fingerprints on keypads or handles, it’s time to clean them.
 None of these tasks, taken individually, requires much time.
 Spending ten or fifteen minutes each day sprucing up the kitchen means you’ll never have to spend an hour or more at one time cleaning everything.

 Bathroom patrol: clean bathroom sinks, vanities, and the toilet when you notice that it needs to be done.
 If there’s toothpaste on the mirror, take a minute to wipe it clean.
 Squeegee shower walls clean every day so that soap scum doesn’t get the opportunity to build up.
 Keep rags, sponges, paper towels, and bathroom cleaner under the sink and make use of them as necessary so the bathroom never really gets dirty.

-Laundry: do it as often a necessary to avoid a huge accumulation.
+Do laundry as often a necessary to avoid a huge accumulation.

 Sweep or vacuum entryways as soon as dirt is tracked inside.
 This prevents dirt from getting tracked further into the house.